Here's why the vote count is still going in key states | NewsChannel 3-12

 Clark County has about 70% of all of Nevada’s active registered voters.

-In addition to the 190,150 uncounted ballots statewide, an additional 2,500 provisional ballots need to be approved by Friday.
+Nevada’s secretary of state said Thursday some 190,150 ballots statewide remained to be counted, 90% of which came from Clark County.
+An additional 2,500 provisional ballots need to be approved by Friday.

-Earlier in the day, Clark County Registrar of Voters Joe Gloria said officials expected to count 51,000 votes Thursday and release those results Friday morning.

 It’s hard to determine how many ballots are outstanding in Nevada because the state is one of a handful that mailed ballots to all active registered voters.
 Election officials will count mail-in ballots received through November 10, as long as they were postmarked by Election Day.